11 steps for PR crisis management

 An organization or an individual receiving negative, humiliating, damaging publicity.

 PR crises are serious.
 Disruptive.
 Damaging.
-The popularity of social media means that a crisis can be spread globally, in an instant.
+The growing popularity of social media means that a crisis can go viral, in an instant.

 Trying to stop a crisis going viral online, is akin to herding kittens.